adventure-thailand.com banner

 How do I book ferries and buses in Thailand?

-The most reliable way to book intercity buses and island ferries in 2026 is through 12Go Asia.
+The most reliable way to book intercity buses and island ferries is through 12Go Asia.
 They provide e-tickets and clear departure instructions for major routes like Phuket to Phi Phi or Bangkok to Kanchanaburi.
-Avoid booking “VIP” buses from unauthorized agents on Khao San Road to avoid scams and delays.
+Avoid booking VIP buses from unauthorized agents on Khao San Road to avoid scams and delays.
+During peak national holidays such as Songkran and the December to January period, book at least two to three weeks ahead.

-Is it safe to rent a scooter in Thailand in 2026?
+Is it safe to rent a scooter in Thailand?

-Scooter rentals are popular but come with risks.
-You must have a valid International Driving Permit (IDP) and a motorcycle endorsement from your home country to be legal.
-Police checkpoints are frequent in Phuket and Chiang Mai in 2026, with fines ranging from ฿1,000 to ฿5,000 for riding without a helmet or proper license.
+Scooter rentals are popular but come with real risks.
+You must have a valid International Driving Permit (IDP) with a motorcycle endorsement from your home country to be legal.
+Police checkpoints are frequent in Phuket and Chiang Mai, with fines ranging from 1,000 to 5,000 THB for riding without a helmet or proper licence.
+Always photograph any pre-existing damage to the scooter before accepting it, and confirm your travel insurance covers motorbike accidents with the correct licence.

 How do I get from Suvarnabhumi Airport to central Bangkok?

 The Airport Rail Link (ARL) is the most efficient method.
-It costs 45 THB and connects to the Phaya Thai BTS station in approximately 30 minutes, bypassing the notorious Sukhumvit traffic.
+It costs 45 THB and connects to the Phaya Thai BTS station in approximately 30 minutes, bypassing the notorious Sukhumvit road traffic entirely.
+Official metered taxis are also available from Level 1 with a digital queue system.
+A 50 THB airport surcharge is added to the meter, plus expressway tolls of approximately 75 THB.
+Pre-booked transfers through Welcome Pickups are the best option for families or groups arriving with significant luggage.

 Can I take a pet on Thai trains?

-The Destination Thailand Visa (DTV) is a 2024 initiative for remote workers, digital nomads, and those engaged in cultural activities.
-It allows for a stay of up to 180 days per entry, renewable for five years.
+The Destination Thailand Visa (DTV) is an initiative for remote workers, digital nomads, and those engaged in cultural or recreational activities.
+It allows for a stay of up to 180 days per entry, renewable for five years from the date of issue.
+It is obtained through a Thai embassy or consulate in your home country and requires proof of income or sufficient funds, along with a stated purpose of stay such as remote work or long-stay tourism.